BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/deploying-apis.md

 ## Proxy server

-BGS API Proxy servers provides a single points of access to multiple API services.
+BGS API Proxy servers provides a single point of access to multiple API services.
 There is one for each deployment environment.

 + [Review](http://hwlapi01.bgslcdevops.test:9080)
 + [Develop](http://hwlapi01.bgslcdevops.test:8080)